OsbornVentures/CommercialPayload/README.md

 - Scroll through quotes from the ebook *"If I Were the Architect of the Modern Age"*
 - Deliver a hypnotic ad rollout
 - Leave the viewer slightly disturbed and more likely to Google **BitsNBytes.ai**
+- We never deployed the commercial, But the idea was cool right?

 ---